-Rob Roy Smith exclusively practices federal Indian law.
+Rob Roy Smith is the Managing Partner for the firm's Seattle office.
+Mr. Smith exclusively practices federal Indian law.
 He advises Indian tribal clients on all aspects of federal, state and tribal law, including tribal sovereignty, economic development, natural and cultural resource protection, taxation, and gaming.

 Mr. Smith is dedicated to helping Indian tribal governments achieve their goals.
 Whether as general counsel or special litigation counsel, Mr. Smith consistently finds the best legal and business solutions to benefit tribal communities.